Ajith-ajay/fullstack-login-sign-up/README.md

 ## Usage

-*This is a student level project to understanding the basic of node.js framework as a backend to make a complete login and sign up page using the html ,css, javascript*
+*This is a student level project to understanding the basic of node.js framework as a backend to make a complete login and sign up page using the html ,css, javascript with mySQL as database*